egarrisxn/quikres/README.md

 ## 🚀 What is QuikRes?

-**QuikRes** lets you turn your resume into a beautiful, personal website — in under a minute.
+**Quik|Res** lets you turn your resume into a beautiful, personal website — in under a minute.
 No paywalls.
 No ads.
 Just fast, free resume-to-site magic.

+ _**Note: This project was HEAVILY inspired by Self.so.
+Thanks for giving me the vision for Quik|Res.**_

 ## 🛠️ Tech Stack